432nd Wing

-The 432nd Wing is a United States Air Force unit assigned to Air Combat Command at Creech Air Force Base near Indian Springs, Nevada.
-It flies General Atomics MQ-9 Reaper and RQ-170 Sentinel Unmanned aerial vehicles.
+The 432nd Wing is a unit of the United States Air Force assigned to Air Combat Command at Creech Air Force Base, near Indian Springs, Nevada.
+It operates General Atomics MQ-9 Reaper and RQ-170 Sentinel unmanned aerial vehicles.

-The group operates unmanned reconnaissance aircraft which provide real-time reconnaissance, surveillance, and precision attack against fixed and time-critical targets.
-The 432nd Air Expeditionary Wing is a provisional unit assigned to Air Combat Command and is the designation for components of the 432nd Wing when deployed into combat areas as part of the Global War on Terror.
+The wing operates unmanned aircraft providing real-time reconnaissance, surveillance, and precision attack against fixed and time-critical targets.
+The 432nd Air Expeditionary Wing is a provisional unit assigned to Air Combat Command for components of the 432nd Wing when deployed into combat areas.
+The Wing was active during the Vietnam War, as well as in Iraq and Afghanistan.

-Overview
+Mission

-The wing is the first United States Air Force wing dedicated to unmanned aircraft systems: MQ-9 Reaper and RQ-170 Sentinel.
-The wing stood up 1 May 2007 at Creech Air Force Base, Nevada.
-The wing has dual reporting responsibilities to Ninth Air Force and U.S. Air Forces Central Command (USAFCENT) (as the 432nd AEW) at Shaw Air Force Base, South Carolina, as well as to Twelfth Air Force and U.S. Air Forces Southern Command at Davis–Monthan Air Force Base, Arizona.
+The 432nd Wing was the first United States Air Force wing dedicated to unmanned aircraft systems, specifically the General Atomics MQ-9 Reaper and Lockheed Martin RQ-170 Sentinel.
+The wing was reactivated 1 May 2007 at Creech Air Force Base, Nevada.
+It has dual reporting responsibilities to Ninth Air Force and U.S. Air Forces Central Command (USAFCENT) (as the 432nd AEW) at Shaw Air Force Base, South Carolina, as well as to Twelfth Air Force and U.S. Air Forces Southern Command at Davis–Monthan Air Force Base, Arizona.

-The wing has flown intelligence, surveillance, and reconnaissance missions in Operations Enduring and for the War in Iraq, flown by pilots and sensor operators in the United States.
+The wing has flown intelligence, surveillance, and reconnaissance missions in Operation Enduring Freedom and for the War in Iraq, flown by pilots and sensor operators in the United States.

-The 432nd is authorized 160 Predator and 60 Reapers.
-As of May 2007, 6 Reapers and about 85 Predators have been delivered with half of the Predators deployed forward in the United States Central Command area of operations.
-The wing is expected to fly 12 combat air missions in Iraq and Afghanistan each day.
+The 432nd is authorized 160 Predators and 60 Reapers.
+As of May 2007, 6 Reapers and about 85 Predators have been delivered, with half of the Predators deployed forward in the United States Central Command area of operations.
+In 2007, the wing was expected to fly 12 combat air missions in Iraq and Afghanistan each day.